-Lent begins on Ash Wednesday, March 1, 2017.
-In Pennsylvania Dutch country, Shrove Tuesday, the day before
+Lent begins on Ash Wednesday, February 14, 2018.
+In Pennsylvania Dutch country, Shrove Tuesday, the day

-the start of Lent, is known as "Fastnacht Day."
-The Pennsylvania Dutch celebrate Shrove Tuesday by eating yeast
+before the start of Lent, is known as "Fastnacht Day."
+The Pennsylvania Dutch celebrate Shrove Tuesday by

-raised potato doughnuts, which are lovingly known as a "Fastnachts."
-People in some parts of Maryland call them
+eating yeast raised potato doughnuts, which are lovingly known as a "Fastnachts."
+People in some parts of

 The name "Fastnacht" is German for "Fast Night."
 Fastnacht Day is a day to forget about dieting and a slim

 waistline and feast on doughnuts!
 It's a custom that had its beginnings with the Plain People.
 Making Fastnachts